WebDevJasonCameron/junit-tests/README.md

 Jason Cameron

 ## Getting Started
-1. Fork this repository to make a copy on your own GitHub account.
+- [X] 1.
+Fork this repository to make a copy on your own GitHub account.
-1. Make sure that your browser is showing this project in your own repositories list in your own account.
+- [X] 2.
+Make sure that your browser is showing this project in your own repositories list in your own account.
-1. Click the green button on the right that says "Clone or Download".
+- [X] 3.
+Click the green button on the right that says "Clone or Download".
-1. The clone address should look like `git@github.com:your-github-username/junit-tests.git`, where `your-github-username` is actually your own username on GitHub.
+- [X] 4.
+The clone address should look like `git@github.com:your-github-username/junit-tests.git`, where `your-github-username` is actually your own username on GitHub.
-1. Once you've copied your repo's clone address, it's time to clone the project in one of two ways:
+- [X] 5.
+Once you've copied your repo's clone address, it's time to clone the project in one of two ways:
     - If you're using IntelliJ, choose New->Project From Version Control->Git and then paste in the clone address.`git clone git@github.com:your-github-username/junit-tests.git`.
     - If you're using command line, then execute the following command line command: `git clone git@github.com:your-github-username/junit-tests.git`.
-1. Once cloned to your projects directory, open up the project.
+- [X] 6.
+Once cloned to your projects directory, open up the project.

 ## Exercises